WLC-CPaaS/CPaaS_Python/docs/DataApi.md

 Get Call Detail List

-Retrieve a paginated list of call monthly summary based on query parameters.
+Retrieve a monthly summary of calls, including which accounts made or received calls, the call type, and other relevant information.

 ### Example